 Are you looking to get a wheeled backpack for travel or as an EDC backpack?

 If you’re looking for a bag specifically for travel, then look at backpacks that open up like suitcases.
 This is going to make packing a lot easier, and it will actually allow you to fit more clothes inside the bag.

-In addition to that, if you want a carry on wheeled backpack, be sure to check the exact dimensions of the bags.
-Not all of the packs I’ve showed you here are small enough to be carry ons, so it’s best to double-check everything to avoid any surprises.
+In addition to that, if you want a carry-on-wheeled backpack, be sure to check the exact dimensions of the bags.
+Not all of the packs I’ve shown you here are small enough to be carry-ons, so it’s best to double-check everything to avoid any surprises.

 I showed you both types of backpacks in this review, and it’s pretty easy to tell them apart.

-Which means no wheels poking you in the back, adjustable shoulder straps, padded backpanel and some sort of protection between the wheels of the pack and your clothes.
+This means no wheels poking you in the back, adjustable shoulder straps, padded backpanel, and some sort of protection between the wheels of the pack and your clothes.
 There’s nothing worse than having to put the filthy wheels directly on your clean clothes – that’s a huge no-no, and I haven’t included any packs that don’t have some sort of cover.

 But, not all of the backpacks have a very comfortable backpanel.
 Some have rather thin shoulder straps, just like on most wheeled duffel bags.
 This is okay if you know you will be wheeling the pack around anyway.
 But if you think you’ll spend more time carrying it on your back than wheeling it around, then look for packs that have thick padding in the backpanel and harness, as well as some sort of ventilation (usually breathable mesh).

 I’ve shown you backpacks that cost anywhere from $50 to several hundred dollars.
 And that’s because I wanted to include options for everyone – there’s something for people who are on a tight budget and looking for a quick solution, as well as for those that really want a premium backpack and are willing to pay a lot of money for it.